 - Muscle Tension Anxiety also causes significant muscle tension, which leads to stiffness.
 Stiff muscles can cause your joints to work harder, and that means that they're going to become inflamed and experience further discomfort.
 Tension itself may also put pressure on the joints in its own way that may also lead to pain.

 - Perceived Pain Healthy people may find their joints hurting on any given day.
 It's fairly common, based on the way you slept, the way you are sitting, etc. But when you have anxiety, you are far more prone to experiencing that pain in a more pronounced way, and also being unable to ignore it to go about your day.
 Often those with anxiety have the same aches and pains than others, but the inability to focus on something else makes them far more painful.

 Joint pain and discomfort can be incredibly complex, and it's possible that the relationship between your own joint pain and anxiety is not as simple as what is listed above.
 Stress and anxiety affect nutrition, they affect hormones, they affect organ function - they affect everything that is involved in the way the body works.
 That's why the link between joint pain and anxiety may not ever be fully clear.

 Joint pain is still joint pain, and so even when it's caused by anxiety, it can be addressed through traditional joint pain treatments.
 Seeing a doctor is always a smart idea to rule out any joint pain problems that may be unrelated to anxiety and to get recommendations for specific ways to address this type of joint issue.

-Some people find over the counter painkillers to work, but it's not advised to use any medicine if you can avoid it.
+Some people find over-the-counter painkillers to work, but it's not advised to use any medicine if you can avoid it.
 You can also try glucosamine and chondroitin supplements.
-These natural supplements are believed to nourish the joints for those living with arthritis but may be valuable for those that have joint pain regularly.
+These natural supplements are believed to possibly nourish the joints for those living with arthritis but may be valuable for those that have joint pain regularly.